SentienceLab/Mobile-SDK/README.md

 #### 3.2.
 Use a ViewModel

-To connect your dapp to MetaMask using a ViewModel, create a ViewModel that injects the `Ethereum/EthereumFlow` provider object, then add wrapper functions for each Ethereum method you wish to call.
+To connect your dapp to Sentience using a ViewModel, create a ViewModel that injects the `Ethereum/EthereumFlow` provider object, then add wrapper functions for each Ethereum method you wish to call.
 The example dapp uses `EthereumViewModel` for the callback API and `EthereumFlowViewModel` for the coroutine API.
 The rest of the examples use the coroutine option

 You can use a dependency manager such as [Hilt](https://developer.android.com/training/dependency-injection/hilt-android)